sbt/sbt-git/README.md

 ## Installation ##

-Add the following to your `project/plugins/git.sbt` or `~/plugins/git.sbt` file:
+Add the following to your `project/plugins/git.sbt` or `~/.sbt/plugins/git.sbt` file:

     addSbtPlugin("com.typesafe", "sbt-git-plugin", "0.1")

 ### Using JGit ###

-If you do not have git installed and available on your path (e.g. you use windows), make sure your `project/plugins/git.sbt` or `~/plugins/git.sbt` file looks like this:
+If you do not have git installed and available on your path (e.g. you use windows), make sure your `git.sbt` or `~/.sbt/git.sbt` file looks like this:

-    addSbtPlugin("com.typesafe", "sbt-git-plugin", "0.1")

     useJGit